top of page

 Thank you for reading our article on mortgage affordability.
 We hope that it has provided valuable insights into this important aspect of home buying.
 In summary, understanding your income, debt-to-income ratio, credit score, deposit amount, and the various types of mortgages available to you are crucial in determining your affordability.

-So, if you're a first-time buyer, don't let the fear of affordability hold you back.
-Arm yourself with knowledge, take advantage of resources available to you, and make an informed decision that fits your budget and financial goals.
 And remember, using a mortgage broker can simplify the process and potentially save you time and money in the long run.
 Don't hesitate any longer, reach out us today and take your first step towards owning your dream home.
 We're here to guide you every step of the way, ensuring you get the best possible deal tailored to your individual needs.

 Happy house hunting!